KD3821/KD3821/README.md

 ### Hi!
 My name is Denis! 👋

-- 🌱 I’m currently learning how to develop web apps by using Python Django & Django REST framework & Vue.js 🌐
+- 🚀 I’m currently learning how to develop web apps by using Python Django & Django REST framework & Vue.js 🪐
-- 💻 Since recently I'm working on my own web app for accounting 📉                    👇
+- 💻 Since recently I'm working on my own web app for accounting 📉
-- 👯 Me and my colleagues are willing to fix bugs and add new features for you.
-[No job is small!]
+- 👯 Me and my colleagues are willing to fix bugs and add new features for you.  👉 No job is small! 👈
-- Backend 🤔 => Frontend 😀 => Full-stack 😎
+- Backend 🤔 => Frontend 🤨 => Full-stack 😎

-You can easily contact me:
+Please feel free to contact me via:
-- 📫 devsboom@gmail.com
+- 📨 devsboom@gmail.com
 - 💬 telegram: [d0f0b](https://t.me/d0f0b)

 ✨ Thanks for visiting! ✨